Stonehenge Exhibitions Overview

 Stonehenge Exhibition

 Discover the story of England at the Stonehenge exhibitions which houses over 250 archeological objects and precious objects spanning years of history.
 You will see archeological artefacts, stones and landscapes and see the reconstructed face of a man who was at Stonehenge 5,500 years ago.
-Pottery, jewellery, and tools used in ancient times can be seen here.
-Furthermore, the exhibition lets you discover the full story behind Stonehenge through the latest audio-visual technology and ancient objects.
-They also have regular special exhibitions in the visitor’s centre.
+Pottery, jewellery, and tools used in ancient times can be seen here at the Stonehenge exhibit.
+Furthermore, the Stonehenge exhibition lets you discover the full story behind Stonehenge through the latest audio-visual technology and ancient objects.
+They also have regular special exhibitions in the visitor’s center.

 Read More: Stonehenge Stones